vaskoz/english_FL/README.md

 Notice that when you review possibilities in scrambled words, only 1 is a common word and the others are increasingly exotic.

+The other thing to notice is that number of unique first & last pair combinations in this dictionary is **646**.
+The total possible in English for a 26-letter alphabet is exactly **26^2=676**.
+This means there are exactly **676-646 = 30** combinations of a first letter & last letter that NEVER appear in the English dictionary.

 # A program to demonstrate that there aren't many possibilities with these constraints.

 ```shell